Mykola-CI/pedigreat/readme.md

 ## Global functionality and navigation
 The first user's hit will be the landing page and the banner.
 It is equipped with
 * Header with logo and navigation bar
-* Main Slogan followed by the button "Book Now" and Themed Banner at the Background
+* Main Slogan followed by the button "Book Now" and the Themed Banner at the Background

 See the site navigation scheme in pdf: [Site Navigation Scheme](documentation/navigation-pedigreat.pdf)